What Size Moving Trailer Do You Need for Your Move?

 Moving trailer FAQ

-Car carrier: Car carriers are better than tow dollies for long-distance moves, but they do cost slightly more.
+Car carriers are better than tow dollies for long-distance moves but cost slightly more.
 Most car carriers have a loading ramp, automatic brakes, security chains, ratchet-operated tire straps, and tilt-out fenders in case you need to access your car while it’s on the trailer.
+(Also, keep in mind that with a max towing capacity of 5,290 pounds, you may not be able to haul your souped-up pickup).

-Boat trailer: You probably won’t find a boat trailer for rent at any major moving trailer rental company, but you can get a pickup truck from U-Haul or Enterprise that is capable of towing your boat on its own trailer.
+You probably won’t find a boat trailer for rent at any major moving trailer rental company, but you can get a pickup truck from U-Haul or Enterprise that is capable of towing your boat on its own trailer.

 Your car dealer can most likely install a hitch on your vehicle, but you may nab a better deal at U-Haul (our top pick for professional hitch installation).